yariplus/nodebb-plugin-minecraft-integration/README.md

 # Minecraft Essentials

 NodeBB widgets for Minecraft.
 Project aims to replicate and enhance widgets found on sites such as Enjin for use on a NodeBB forum.
+Widgets are designed to work without the use of server plugins or additional software whenever possible.

 ## Installation